natcap/invest.users-guide/source/sdr.rst

  * Increase in reservoir sedimentation diminishing reservoir performance or increasing sediment control costs
  * Increase in harbor sedimentation requiring dredging to preserve harbor function

-Evaluating service entails locating the relevant beneficiaries on the landscape, and linking them to sediment deposition (or change in sediment export).
-As an example for point beneficiaries such as a drinking water withdrawal, one method is to create the watershed that drains to that point location (using a tool like DelineateIt), and sum sediment deposition (or change in sediment export) within that watershed.
+Evaluating service entails locating the relevant beneficiaries on the landscape and linking them to sediment deposition (or change in sediment export).
+As an example for point beneficiaries such as a drinking water withdrawal, one method is to create the watershed that drains to that point location (using a tool like DelineateIt) and then sum sediment deposition (or change in sediment export) within that watershed.

 Quantitative Valuation
 ----------------------